The model year and engine type of your vehicle determines which type of test your vehicle will receive. Below are brief descriptions of the tests:

 - Steady State Loaded/Idle: This test is used for most 1967 through 1995 vehicles in Tucson and 1967 through 1980 models in Phoenix.
 The vehicle is tested at idle and (depending on vehicle class) at approximately 25 to 30 miles per hour.
 The results are shown in percent or parts per million.

-- On Board Diagnostics: The newest test to be used in Arizona is the on-board diagnostic test.
-Used on 1996 and newer light duty vehicles only, engine operating data is accessed by connecting directly to a computer in the vehicle that continuously monitors engine emission control systems operation.
+- On Board Diagnostics: Used on 1996 and newer light duty vehicles only, engine operating data is accessed by connecting directly to a computer in the vehicle that continuously monitors engine emission control systems operation.
 The on-board diagnostic test can identify problems before they lead to engine damage and emissions system failure.

 - Diesel: Diesel vehicles are tested for opacity (smoke density).
 The test uses an opacity meter, which is an instrument that measures the percentage of opacity of the exhaust.
 Light duty diesel vehicles and all Tucson area diesel vehicles are tested under load on a dynamometer.
 In metro Phoenix, heavy duty diesel vehicles are tested using a procedure called "snap acceleration" or "snap idle."

 - Tampering: In addition to one of the above tests, a vehicle may undergo a visual inspection to determine the presence of certain emission control components as installed by the manufacturer.
 Inspection includes catalytic converter, operational air pump, positive crankcase ventilation system and evaporative control system.
 These inspections coupled with the evaporative system integrity (pressure) test constitute the tampering inspection.